-Starting out with only six employees at first, we are proud to now provide employment for over 110 local people and consistent work for many local contractors and service suppliers.
+Starting out with only six employees at first, we are proud to now provide employment for approximately 150 local people and consistent work for many local contractors and service suppliers.

 KMK Metals Recycling is an equal opportunities employer that works towards the key principles of the SA8000:2014 Social Accountability Standard.
 We strive to develop a positive and flexible working environment for all employees including room for personal growth by providing for training, salary reviews, promotion, support systems and educational assistance.

 We are an active and contributing member of society and proud of our employee practices and philanthropic activities.
 Each year we receive many charitable requests and contribute to selected charities whose mission we strongly believe in.

 We support many charities both national and local, including the Irish Cancer Society’s Daffodil Day and Pink Lunch, Concern’s Worldwide Fast, GOAL’s Duvet Day and Jersey Day, Midlands Simon Community’s Christmas Jumper Day and Christmas Lights Appeal, Dóchas Tullamore’s Tractor Run and the Tullamore Lions Club’s Annual.
 Staff have undertaken local food appeals and raised money through Darkness Into Light for Pieta House.
 KMK Metals Recycling also sponsors local events such as the Tullamore St. Patrick’s Day parade and annual Cappincur GAA Club e-waste collection day.
 We sponsor team jerseys for both Cappincur GAA Club and Tullamore Ladies Football Club.